 - Whisk together the jam and balsamic until thoroughly combined.

-- Spread slightly more than half the batter in the pan.
+- Spread the batter in the pan.

 - Pull a knife back and forth through the batter, first one way and then the other.

 - Bake until a toothpick inserted in the center comes out with moist crumbs, about 50 minutes to an hour for the 9×9" pan and about 35-45 minutes for the 9×13" pan.

 - Cool completely before slicing, or if you want to eat them warm, slice carefully with a serrated knife, dipping the blade in hot water and wiping it off between every slice.